robes/deriva-dart/README.md

 Dart API for the DERIVA platform.

-This library offers a very minimal API for the DERIVA platform.
+This library offers a very minimal Dart API for the DERIVA platform.

 ## Usage